boekeljasper/turbodbc/README.md

 run this to make vcpkg available
 $ENV:path += ";C:\Users\Boekel\Downloads\vcpkg\installed\x64-windows"

-run this to create tag and commit git tag -a v1.0.0 -m "My release version 1.0.0" ; git add .  ; git commit -m " commit tag "
+change version in pyproject.toml add tag: git tag -a v1.0.0 -m "My release version 1.0.0" ; git add .  ; git commit -m " commit tag " then add and commit these changes to have a new version

 run this to build package